justcodeinfotech/jci-img-optimizer/readme.txt

 * Serve images in next-gen formats (PageSpeed Insights)
 * Efficiently encode images (PageSpeed Insights)

-=How long are images stored by Imagify?=
+=How long are images stored by Webp Converter and compressor?=

 Once your images have been optimized via the WP plugin, compressed images stay on your end forever.